fenceposterror/fenceposterror.github.io/_posts/2018-12-20-BurpInfiltrator-SpringBoot-and-Docker.md

 - My umask by default doesn’t include execution rights, thus the `chmod`

 ## Docker
-The official infiltrator documentation states:
+The official Infiltrator documentation states:

 > If the bytecode is already located on the target application server, ensure that the application is not currently running, as this may prevent the bytecode on disk from being modified.